Brown Earth Presbyterian Church

 Brown Earth Presbyterian Church (also known as Old Indian Church) is a church building in Grant County, South Dakota.
 It was built in 1877, and was added to the National Register of Historic Places in 1984.

-It is located about one mi1e east and one mile north of Stockholm, South Dakota.
+It is located approximately 1 mi northeast of Stockholm, South Dakota.
 It is a log building, built of hand-hewn logs with dovetail notching, which is about 20x25 ft in plan.